 Ambulance costs vary greatly depending on a number of considerations such as where you live, whether the ambulance company is for-profit or nonprofit and the type of care you receive.
 There may be a base charge along with a per-mile surcharge, so your distance from the closest hospital may also play a role.

 A recent study published in Health Affairs found that the median ambulance bill in the U.S. was $450.
 If an air ambulance is required, the median cost skyrockets to $21,698.
 In many urban areas, the costs are higher than they are in rural areas.
-If you live in Washington, D.C., for example, you would have to pay $1,000 for an ambulance ride, along with a mileage fee, beginning in 2022.
-In general, you can expect to pay anywhere from $500 to $2,000 for your ride.
+If you live in Washington, D.C., for example, you may have to pay $1,000 for an ambulance ride, along with a mileage fee as of 2022.

 Alternatives to paying for ambulance rides with car insurance

-If your auto insurance doesn’t cover the medical attention you receive during an ambulance ride, you may have other options.
+If your auto insurance doesn’t cover the cost of medical attention you received during an ambulance ride, you may have other options.
 In many cases, a combination of car insurance and health insurance will pay for the costs you incur during an accident.

 If you have accident insurance, usually purchased through your employer, it may be used in many cases to pay for ambulance rides.
 Not everyone has this type of policy.
 It is considered supplementary to your health insurance rather than a replacement for it.
-It often does not include a deductible, so it could be used to pay for any costs remaining after your car or health insurance paid the bulk of an ambulance ride’s costs.
+Accident insurance is designed to help pay for costs that are not picked up by health insurance.

 Accident insurance won’t be the first place to look for reimbursement of ambulance costs, however.
 Accident insurance, like health insurance, may include a deductible or copay that you’ll need to pay out of pocket.
 This may also be true of your car insurance, but a quick call to your agent and a review of your health and accident paperwork can help you see which option will save you the most money.